sandiphembram2021/sandiphembram2021/README.md

 - 🌱 I’m currently learning **Machine Learning and AI, focusing on real-world projects.**

-- 👯 I’m looking to collaborate on [I’m looking to collaborate on open-source AI/ML projects, especially in regional language processing.](https://github.com/sandiphembram2021/santali_lang_recon.git)
+- 👯 I’m looking to collaborate on [on open-source AI/ML projects, especially in regional language processing.](https://github.com/sandiphembram2021/santali_lang_recon.git)

 - 🤝 I’m looking for help with **🤝 I’m looking for help with deploying ML models to production using Docker and cloud services.**

-- 👨‍💻 All of my projects are available at [💼 All of my projects are available at: https://github.com/sandiphembram2021](💼 All of my projects are available at: https://github.com/sandiphembram2021)
+- 👨‍💻 All of my projects are available at  https://github.com/sandiphembram2021
 - 💬 Ask me about **how I built my GitHub projects or contributed to open-source.**

-- 📫 How to reach me **📫 How to reach me: LinkedIn or drop an email at sandiphembram2021@gmail.com**
+- 📫 How to reach me ** LinkedIn or drop an email at sandiphembram2021@gmail.com**

 - ⚡ Fun fact **I’m a techie by day and a YouTube content creator by night.**